TrinityCore/tc-wiki/how-to/SOAP.md

 ```

 Note that we are passing a HTTP basic authorization header with base64 encoded username and password (separated by a colon).
-Alternatively, you could omit the `stream_context` parameter, and instead include a (login) username and password.
+Alternatively, you could omit the `stream_context` parameter, and instead include a (login) username and password in your SoapClient configuration.

 ```php